Purchases & Reimbursement

 Not all goods and services are eligible for reimbursement.
 Several categories of non-reimbursable expenses have caused problems for LSSOs in the past.
 These include:

 • Gifts/Donations: LSSOs cannot be reimbursed for gifts given to guests, outgoing leaders, outside organizations, or others.
-If an organization hosts a VIP speaker for whom a gift may be appropriate, please contact the Office of the Dean of Students.
+If an organization hosts a VIP speaker for whom a gift may be appropriate, please contact the Dean of Students Office.

 • Speaker honoraria: The rationale for not paying honoraria is that speakers are honored to be asked to speak at the Law School.
 There are no exceptions to this rule.